openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

 .. note::

    You can also use this method to create configuration fragments for a BSP.
-See the "
-   BSP Descriptions
-   " section for more information.
+See the ":ref:`kernel-dev/kernel-dev-advanced:bsp descriptions`" section for more information.

 Where do you put your configuration fragment files?
 You can place these files in an area pointed to by